PopovEvgeniy/sdcopy/readme.txt

 Install steps:

-1.Extract content of source code archive.
+1. Extract content of source code archive.
-2.Open terminal and go to source code directory.
+2. Open a terminal and go to the source code directory.
-3.Run as root: make install
+3. Run as root: make install

 Uninstall steps:

-1.Extract content of source code archive.
+1. Extract content of source code archive.
-2.Open terminal and go to source code directory.
+2. Open a terminal and go to the source code directory.
-3.Run as root: make uninstall
+3. Run as root: make uninstall

 Version history